5 Ingredient Suppers | Meals | Recipes | Simple Suppers | Slow Cooker Meals

 Notes

-Who I am is a Southern California turned small town, Midwest Mom.
-I am wife to Bruce, and mom to my three girls who are all now in college.
+I am a Southern California turned small town, Midwest Mom.
+I am wife to Bruce and mom to my three girls.

-I am dedicated to keeping my life as simple as possible and to helping others do the same.
+I am dedicated to keeping my life as simple as possible and to helping others do the same by teaching them how to declutter their homes, simplify their lives, and manage their busy families better.

 A meal planning system that will pay for itself in: